Nikolas Sideris

-Nikolas Sideris (born 1977 in Athens, Greece), has been studying music since the age of 5, and holds a PhD in composition from Royal Holloway, University of London.
+Nikolas Sideris (born 1977) has been studying music since the age of five, and holds a PhD in composition from Royal Holloway, University of London.
 He received his Masters in Composition from the same university in 2005 with distinction and he also has a diploma in Piano with honors, and degrees in Harmony, Counterpoint and Fugue.
 His studies in the UK were funded by the National Scholarship Foundation of Greece (IKY).

 Nikolas, as a pianist has performed in concerts all over Greece, the USA and Syria.